 Van Nistelrooij, I. (2022).
 Het zelf als moeder.
 De Dialogical Self Theory vanuit zwangerschap, zorgpraktijken en baarzaam-zijn.
 (The self as mother.
 The Dialogical Self Theory from pregnancy, caring practices and ‘being able to bear’).
 Inaugural speech in acceptance of the chair as professor by special appointment ‘Dialogical Self Theory’, embedded in the Radboud University in Nijmegen, Faculty Philosophy, Theology and Religious Studies, department of Metaphysics and philosophical anthropology.
 18 March 2022.

 Van Nistelrooij, I. (2023).
 De context van het moeder-worden.
 (The context of becoming a mother).
 Review of E. Steegers, A. Waelput, P.-H. Peeters (eds.)
 ‘Sociale Verloskunde.
 Het noodzakelijke samenspel tussen kwetsbare moeder, medische zorg en sociaal domein’ (‘Social Obstetrics.
 The necessary interplay of vulnerable mother, medical care and social domain’) (Houten: Bohn, Stafleu & Van Loghum, 2021) and Michael M. van Manen, ‘The Birth of Ethics.
-Phenomenological Reflections on Life’s Beginnings’ (New York, Routledge, 2021) in Tijdschrift voor Gezondheidszorg en Ethiek (TGE), (Journal for health care and ethics), forthcoming.
+Phenomenological Reflections on Life’s Beginnings’ (New York, Routledge, 2021) in Tijdschrift voor Gezondheidszorg en Ethiek (TGE), (Journal for health care and ethics), 33(2)53-54.

 Van Nistelrooij, I. (2021), Review of Gallagher A. ‘Slow Ethics and the Art of Care,’ Bingley (UK): Emerald Publishing, 2020.
 ISBN: 9781839091988, for Tijdschrift voor Gezondheidszorg en Ethiek (TGE), 31(2)58.